 - Caraway seeds

 Roast or toast your seeds for an extra something-something in your salads.
 Always buy raw unsalted seeds.

-Roasted seeds have a high-fat content so keep at 1 – 2 tablespoons per serving.
+Roasted seeds have a high-fat content so keep them at 1 – 2 tablespoons per serving.

 Herbs for Salad Topping

 I love herbs on salads so much.
 They add robust flavor and loads of fragrance.
-There are 10 herbs that are great as salad topping:-
+There are 10 herbs that are great as salad toppings:-

 - Parsley – flat leaf and curly

 Fresh herbs are low in calories and provide a great source of vitamins A, C, and K iron, folates, and aid indigestion.